osu-cass/whats-fresh-api/docs/source/dev/development.rst

 that your environment is as close to the production environment, and to other developer's environments, as possible.

-To set up a development environment yourself, see :ref:`manual_setup`.
+To set up a development environment yourself, see :ref:`manualSetup`.

 To set up this environment on your own machine, you'll need a few things: